 Try to avoid high-fat meats and dairy products as well as fried or processed protein sources.
 Eat heart-healthy proteins instead.

-It’s important that you take the risks into consideration before starting a high-protein diet.
-High-protein diets may be suitable for certain people.
+It’s important that you take the risks into consideration before starting a high-protein diet to determine whether or not it’s suitable for you.
 Always speak to your doctor before beginning any new diet, especially if you have any health conditions.

-Your doctor and dietitian can guide you to weigh the pros and cons of a high-protein diet based on your individual needs.
+Your doctor and dietitian can help you weigh the pros and cons of a high-protein diet based on your individual needs.